erhant/parallel-programming/README.md

 - GNU Plotting
 - Random Numbers

 Most of the files have the following sturcture: a `main` file that parses command line arguments and calls the actual application.
-The application is called via a driver function that handles all the plotting and reporting if necessary.
-Parameters are usually held in a params object.
+Each application is a class with two functions: `serial` and `parallel` to run the application in either mode respectively.